Western Midstream Partners, LP research snapshot

 Munger risk inversion

-The thesis fails if Occidental or other producers reduce drilling, volumes fall, contracts reprice unfavorably, debt and interest costs rise, the Brazos transaction fails to deliver expected returns, capital spending increases, unit issuance dilutes per-unit results, regulation disrupts operations, or MLP tax complexity reduces demand.
+The thesis fails if Occidental or other producers reduce drilling, volumes fall, contracts reprice unfavorably, debt and interest costs rise, the closed Brazos assets fail to deliver expected returns, capital spending increases, unit issuance dilutes per-unit results, regulation disrupts operations, or MLP tax complexity reduces demand.

 Management

 Management must convert retained cash and acquisition capital into returns above the cost of capital while protecting safety, credit quality, distribution coverage, and per-unit economics.
-The proposed Brazos acquisition is an immediate test of transaction discipline and integration capability.
+The closed Brazos acquisition and the new $700 million notes offering are immediate tests of transaction discipline and integration capability.

 Industry trend